saintzaw/tp/docs/DeveloperGuide.md

 > 📓 **Note**
 >
-> Some method calls from ModuleList are intentionally left out to keep the diagram simple.
+> Some method calls from ModuleList are intentionally left out of the diagram to keep it simple.

 The following sequence diagram shows more details on how the `editModuleType` operation works: